yeeezy/captcha-cookies/README.md

 # captcha-cookies
 Extracting Gmail Cookies From Google Captcha

+### Fast Method (using EditThisCookie extension)

+Login to gmail, go to Edit This Cookie and click Export

+Either keep all cookies or remove ones where the domain isn't ".google.com"

+Much easier method

 ### Creating a cookie array for splash-party

 * Login to GMail
-* Go to an Adidas page with captcha
+* Go to an Adidas page with captcha (or any page on any site with a google captcha)
 * Go into browser developer tools, select "Application", then "Cookies"
 * Go to the cookies under "https://www.google.com"
 * For each one of those cookies, create an object like the following, inside an array